brianary/scripts/README.md

 ### System and updates

-- :up: **[Convert-ChocolateyToWinget.ps1](Convert-ChocolateyToWinget.ps1)**: Change from managing various packages with Chocolatey to WinGet.
+- **[Convert-ChocolateyToWinget.ps1](Convert-ChocolateyToWinget.ps1)**: Change from managing various packages with Chocolatey to WinGet.
 - **[Find-InstalledPrograms.ps1](Find-InstalledPrograms.ps1)**: Searches installed programs.
 - **[Get-SystemDetails.ps1](Get-SystemDetails.ps1)**: Collects some useful system hardware and operating system details via CIM.
 - **[Read-ChocolateySummary.ps1](Read-ChocolateySummary.ps1)**: Retrieves the a summary from the Chocolatey log.